 This research was supported by pilot grants to Cook from the Consortium of Multiple Sclerosis Centers and the National Multiple Sclerosis Society.
 Cadden was supported by the Scott and Paul Pearsall Scholarship from the American Psychological Foundation.

-*News Release by Penn State: Disabled World makes no warranties or representations in connection therewith.
-PR content may be edited for style, clarity, and/or length.
+*This information is from an external source (Penn State).
+Disabled World makes no warranties or representations in connection therewith.
+Content may have been edited for style, clarity, and/or length.
 If you are connected with this page and want it corrected/updated please contact us.